 While dry eyes in and of itself can be a nuisance, there are many situations which can cause irritation to your eyes.
 Many of these go hand-in-hand with dry eyes, resulting in the appearance of red, bloodshot eyes.

 Warm, dry and sunny days pose a significant threat to the lubricated layer of your eye.
-On top the evaporation, particles of dust, sand and pollen can get into your eye and cause irritation and inflammation of the conjunctiva.
+On top of the evaporation, particles of dust, sand and pollen can get into your eye and cause irritation and inflammation of the conjunctiva.
 This is called conjunctivitis.

 There are 3 main types of conjunctivitis: